-Australia has one of the lowest rates of Tuberculosis (TB) disease in the world, but it remains very common in some countries.
+Australia has one of the lowest rates of Tuberculosis (TB) disease in the world, but it remains very common in some countries, including places Australians frequently travel to visit friends and relatives (VFR).
 TB is a disease caused by bacteria called Mycobacterium tuberculosis.
 TB spreads through the air but it is not easy to catch.
 It affects the lungs in 70% of cases, but can also affect lymph nodes, the brain, kidneys, or spine.

 It is more common for children to have TB that affects more than one part of the body (miliary TB) and brain inflammation (meningitis).
 As TB tends to be more serious in children, we recommend protection with BCG vaccine for children < 5-years of age travelling to countries with high rates of TB.

 BCG stands for “Bacille Calmette-Guerin” and is named after Dr Calmette and Dr Guerin who developed the vaccine and it has been used since the 1920s to prevent TB.
 BCG vaccine was developed from a germ similar to TB called Mycobacterium bovis.
 It is a live –attenuated vaccine that has been processed so that it is not harmful to humans.